agracyk2/GeONet/README.md

 To train GeONet, one needs the main file, the `GeONet_models.py` file, `Physics_informed_loss.py`, `Gaussian_mixture_data_creation.py`, and `Training_algorithm.py`.
 One can modify the experiment parameters, such as means and variances, if one wishes to test GeONet on new sets of training data.

-## Additional notes

-We found gradient-enhancement, a technique discussed in the appendix of our paper, favorable for the Gaussian mixture experiment.
-Our saved neural network parameters include this.